 Which of the following statements is true?

-From the information given, the order of the line for ice cream is: Steven, Kara, Ivan, Peter, Brian, Jenny.
+From the information given, the order of the line is: Ian, Christine, Kane, Graham, Matthew and Elle.

-B is incorrect as the girls are second and sixth in the line for ice cream.
-The first person is Steven, a boy.
+B is incorrect as the girls are second and sixth in the line.
+Ian, a boy, is first in line.

-C is incorrect as Ivan is the third person.
+C is incorrect as Graham is the fourth person.

-D is correct as Ivan is between Peter and Kara.
+D is correct as Kane is between Graham and Christine.

 Strongest argument questions require you to evaluate arguments for and against a solution to a problem.